geode-sdk/docs/handbook/vol1/chap1_2.md

 > [Note 1] **Signature** means the parameter and return types of a function, i.e. `int addTwo(int, int)`.

-> [Note 2] This, too, is not actually how hooking is implemented most of the time.
-What actually is the case is that **only the first few statements** of a function are replaced by the call to the detour, and then the call to the original function does a bunch of jumps and redirects to execute the whole original body.
+> [Note 2] This, too, is not actually how hooking is implemented.
+Geode uses the purpose-built [TulipHook](https://github.com/geode-sdk/TulipHook) library for hooking, which does a lot of crazy stuff under the hood like automatically translating between calling conventions and other tricks to allow calling the original without needing a trampoline.
 For the purposes of this tutorial however, **it is easier to think of the whole function body as being replaced** instead of just a part of it.